Amonsiba/EE282/homework4.md

 >less $reports/n50.txt
 >```
 >
->To see the L50 of my assembled sequence/more information
+>To see the L50 of my assembled sequence/more information.
+>The function faSize is used, the file is then sorted by the second
+>column in reverse numeric and outputed to the screen
 >```
 >faSize -detailed $processed/unitigs.fa | sort -k 2,2nr | less
 >```